Colorful and delicious, this gluten-free egg casserole is the perfect one-pan brunch and it’s naturally dairy-free.

 Therefore, if we anticipate leftovers, we only make wells and cook eggs that we intend to eat during the first serving.
 Then, when reheating the potato and vegetable mixture, we add fresh eggs, again making sure not to overcook them.

-The beauty of a one-dish meal is that serving and clean up are easy.
+The beauty of a one-dish meal is that serving and clean up is easy.

 Serve it on your smaller dinner plates, as the portions tend to look small, but are actually quite filling.